awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-datasync.md

 1. Choose **Create**\.

-To synchronize inventory data from multiple AWS Regions, you must create a Resource Data Sync in *each* Region\.
+To synchronize inventory data from multiple AWS Regions, you must create a resource data sync in *each* Region\.
 Repeat this procedure in each AWS Region where you want to collect inventory data and send it to the central Amazon S3 bucket\.
 When you create the sync in each Region, specify the central Amazon S3 bucket in the **Bucket name** field\.
 Then use the **Bucket region** option to choose the Region where you created the central Amazon S3 bucket, as shown in the following screen shot\.
 The next time the association runs to collect inventory data, Systems Manager stores the data in the central Amazon S3 bucket\.

-![\[Systems Manager Resource Data Sync from multiple AWS Regions\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/inventory-rds-multiple-regions.png)
+![\[Systems Manager resource data sync from multiple AWS Regions\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/inventory-rds-multiple-regions.png)